 Instead, opt for lean proteins like chicken, fish, or plant-based options.
 These can help you feel full without the extra saturated fat.

-When cooking, use healthier oils like olive oil instead of butter.
+When cooking, use healthier oils like olive oil instead of butter to support a balanced diet for PCOS.
 Baking, grilling, or steaming are better cooking methods than frying.

 Dairy Products and Their Alternatives